 We say essential, because, as HBR reports, “During recessions… consumers set stricter priorities and reduce their spending.
 As sales start to drop, businesses typically cut costs… Marketing expenditures in areas from communications to research are often slashed across the board—but such indiscriminate cost cutting is a mistake.
 Although it’s wise to contain costs, failing to support brands or examine core customers’ changing needs can jeopardize performance over the long term.
 Companies that put customer needs under the microscope, take a scalpel rather than a cleaver to the marketing budget, and nimbly adjust strategies, tactics, and product offerings in response to shifting demand are more likely than others to flourish both during and after a recession.”
 2

 4. Adjust your strategies and tactics in response to shifting demand.

 We love talking strategy as it’s the firm foundation on which all of the most impressive brands are built.
 Many business owners and sales teams are so flat out with the day to day, a slow-down in business can actually present the perfect time to review your goals and strategies.

 So how should you shift your strategies?
 The most obvious advice is, if you’re going to keep on investing in marketing your brand, you want to ensure you’re getting the best value for your dollar.
 How do you do that?
 Review the numbers.

-As the Harvard study identifies, look at the results of past campaigns and sales activities.
+As the Harvard study identifies, you need to look at your customers’ changing needs and the results of past campaigns and sales activities for answers.
 What does and does not resonate with your target market?
 What attracts the highest spenders?
 How will a downturn affect how your consumers interact with you?
 Will that change where and how you want to market the business?
-How would a quarantine affect how you operate your business?
-Can you still provide your products or services?
+What training will your team need to meet the new way you’ll be offering services or products?